rgm/read52/10-alan-kay.md

 languages.
 Sun Microsystems had the right people to make Java into a first-class language, and I believe it was the Sun marketing people who rushed the thing out before it should have gotten out.
-They made it impossible for the Sun software people to do what needed to be done.SF What should Java have had in it to be a first-quality language, not just a commercial success?
+They made it impossible for the Sun software people to do what needed to be done.

+**SF** What should Java have had in it to be a first-quality language, not just a commercial success?

 **AK** Like I said, it’s a pop culture.
 A commercial hit record for